 Central Alabama Community College recognizes that students are both citizens and members of the academic community.
 They do not give up any rights nor do they receive any special privileges not accorded any other citizen.
-Upon enrolling in the College, they do assume an obligation and are expected to conduct themselves in a manner compatible with the College's function and mission as an educational institution.
-Students are expected to obey the statutes of local, state, and federal government and the College's policies.
+Upon enrolling in the College, they do assume an obligation and are expected to conduct themselves in a manner compatible with the function and mission of the College as an educational institution.
+Students are expected to obey the statutes of local, state, and federal government and the College policies.
 The Code of Student Conduct and established disciplinary procedures apply to individual students as well as formal groups of students.
-The President of the College or Dean of Students or designated administrator in charge may at any time suspend a student pending formal procedures when these officials find and believe that the presence of a student on campus, because of allegations or facts coming to their attention, would seriously disrupt the College.
+The President of the College or Dean of Students or designated administrator in charge may at any time suspend a student pending formal procedures when these officials find and believe that the presence of a student on campus, because of allegations or facts coming to their attention, would seriously disrupt the College or constitute a danger to the health, safety, and/or welfare of students and personnel at the College.
 The Dean of Students will initiate appropriate formal disciplinary action immediately.